copyrightexceptions/copyrightexceptions.eu/content/implementations/SE/info53m.md

 jurisdictions:
 - SE
 score: 2
-description: "Accordin to Article 26c, the owner of a building or a useful artefact is entitled to alter the item without the consent of the author."
+description: "According to Article 26c, the owner of a building or a useful artefact is entitled to alter the item without the consent of the author."
 beneficiaries:
 - the owner of the work
 purposes: